Skip to main content

 Should I include my home in my net worth?

-Yes — include the home's current estimated value as an asset and the remaining mortgage as a liability.
-For investment planning purposes, some people calculate net worth both with and without their primary residence, since home equity isn't liquid.
+Yes—count the home's estimated current value as an asset and the remaining mortgage as a liability.
+For investment planning, some people calculate it both with and without the house, since home equity isn't something you can easily tap.

 What's the average net worth by age?